 How does a modern Buddhist relate to this apparent contradiction?
 Western practitioners, in particular, can be quite put off by the apparent pantheon of deities.

 One of my Buddhist friends asked, “Don’t all these deity practices foster superstition?”
-Which led to a long, spirited discussion—Buddhist debate being a honored tradition—on what deity practice and visualization is really all about.
+Which led to a long, spirited discussion—Buddhist debate being an honoured tradition—on what deity practice and visualization are really all about.
 Later, as I tried to explain to her the elegant concept of creation and completion stages, she said, “Then why bother creating what you’re going to dissolve into emptiness?
 Why not just accept emptiness?”
 My lame answer was something like, “Because it’s one thing to intellectualize the concept, another to engage in it.
-Otherwise emptiness is just another label.”
+Otherwise, emptiness is just another label.”
 Hardly, a satisfactory answer, but the best a novice practitioner could offer at that time.

 Loosening Preconceptions: Psyche and Soma